patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 # Capitalization guidelines

-Consistent capitalization adds clarity and creates unity across your products' UIs.
+Consistent capitalization adds clarity and creates unity across product UIs.
 When using PatternFly, we recommend writing in **sentence case**, which capitalizes the first letter of the first word in a title, heading, subtitle, or subheading -- except for proper nouns, product names, acronyms, and initialisms.

 For example: “PatternFly’s design resources with tips and best practices.”